Manual typewriters, early-mid 20th century

-Typing on old manual typewriters required more physical effort than on a modern keyboard.
+Typing on old manual typewriters required more physical effort than on a modern computer keyboard.

 Each new sheet of paper had to be placed between the rollers and wound into position by hand using roller knobs at either side of the typewriter.